In order to bookmark a restaurant, you need to have an Account. Please sign in to activate this functionnality.

 In case you were wondering whether a trip to Notre Dame is really worth it, the answer’s yes.
 But don’t take my word for it—French author Paul Claudel said that he found his faith in God while standing behind one of the church’s pillars on Christmas Day and Victor Hugo also wrote a little book called Notre-Dame de Paris.
 There’s even a Disney movie about it.

 The Notre Dame Cathedral is absolutely a must-see monument in Paris.
 A medieval masterpiece of Gothic architecture, the church is one of the most visited historical sites in all of Europe, and for good reason.

-Urbansider tip: Don’t let long lines scare you off!
+Don’t let long lines scare you off!
 The queue moves quite quickly and I think the longest I’ve ever waited was 45 minutes.
 Before getting in line though, do make sure that you’re dressed appropriately, otherwise, you won’t be allowed to enter.
-Ladies, you’ll need to cover your shoulders (a scarf or shawl will do) and note that large bags and luggage are not allowed.
+Your shoulders must be covered (a scarf or shawl will do) and large bags or luggage are not allowed.

 After spending most of your time inside the cathedral looking up, why not climb the 422 stairs to the top of the church towers and spend some time looking down on Paris?
 You’ll get great views of the city and you’ll get up close and personal with those famous gargoyles.
 You do need a ticket to visit the towers (10€ for adults), but you can make same-day reservations using the “JeFile” app on your smartphone or by using the ticket machines on site.